-In May 2016 a report was provided to Cabinet, with details of the outcome of the tender exercise to source a partner organisation to provide and manage the County's fleet of vehicles and the new contractor commenced their operations in Alltami Depot in October 2016.
+Subsequently, in May 2016 a report was provided to Cabinet, with details of the outcome of the tender exercise to source a partner organisation to provide and manage the County's fleet of vehicles and the new contractor commenced their operations in Alltami Depot in October 2016.

-Cabinet requested that regular reports be brought back to Cabinet over the life of the contract, in order to keep Cabinet informed on the progress of the contract.
+Cabinet and Environment Overview and Scrutiny requested that regular reports be brought back to Cabinet and Scrutiny, over the life of the contract, in order to keep them informed on the progress of the contract.

-This report provides Cabinet with details of progress after the first two years of the contract, along with an evaluation of the efficiencies delivered by the change in deliver method.
+This report provides Scrutiny with details of progress after the first two years of the contract, along with an evaluation of the efficiencies delivered by the change in delivery method.

+RECOMMENDATIONS

-RECO RECOMMENDATIONS 1 That Cabinet is assured that the new fleet working arrangements are achieving the objectives agreed prior to awarding the Fleet Contract.
+That Scrutiny is assured that the new fleet working arrangements are achieving the objectives agreed prior to awarding the Fleet Contract.